MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 > Answer length: 100-200 words.
 >
 > Example:
-> *We used the third-party framework ... in our project.
+> *We used the third-party framework ... in our projekkkkct.
 We used functionality ... and functionality ... from the*
 > *package to do ... and ... in our project*.
 >
 > Answer:

-In this project we utilized the <a target="_blank" href="https://github.com/huggingface/transformers">Transformers</a> repository from the Huggingface group.
-This repository provides the <a target="_blank" href="https://huggingface.co/t5-small">t5-small model</a>, which is a language model that can translate text from one language to another.
-In this project we have used the Trainer class in the pytorch lightening framework to train and test the t5-small model on a subset of the en-de subset of the <a target="_blank" href="https://huggingface.co/datasets/wmt19"> WMT19 dataset</a>.
-We have used Weights and biases to both handle the configuration file with the hyperparameters for the model and for logging the training.
+In this project we utilized the [Transformers](https://github.com/huggingface/transformers) repository from the Huggingface group.
+This repository provides the [t5-small model](https://huggingface.co/t5-small), which is a natural language processing (NLP) model that can translate text from one language to another.
+In this project we have used the Trainer class in the pytorch lightning framework to train and test the t5-small model on a subset of the english/ german (en-de) subset of the [WMT19 dataset](https://huggingface.co/datasets/wmt19) (from the fourth conference on machine translation).
+We have used Weights and biases (`wandb`) to both handle the configuration file with the hyperparameters for the model and for logging the training and validation loss.

 ## Coding environment